atugman/IBM-Cloud/Labs/Terraform-Lab/lab.md

 ### Terraform state

 You should notice a new file named ```terraform.tfstate```.
 Terraform stores its state in this JSON file.
 Feel free to explore the contents of this file.

+Think of the terraform state as a representation of the configurations of deployed resources (or rather, the resources terraform *thinks* are deployed, and their configurations, at a given point in time).
+Your terraform state will never be updated solely based on a change in one of your code files, but rather after running a ```terraform apply```, a ```terraform plan``` or the less commonly used ```terraform refresh```.

 We can also output the contents of our state using the ```terraform state show``` command, followed by desired arguments.
 Let's run the following command to view the current state of our subnet: ```terraform state show 'ibm_is_subnet.example'```, which should result in a terminal output similar to the following.